How the phrase ‘corporate governance’ arose

 Bob Tricker

-The Council was made up of senior Oxford academics and influential businessmen, and had more members than the teaching staff.
-The problem was that the Chairman and the other board members, both the businessmen and the Oxford academics alike, had no experience of management education, they did not know the subject, they were unaware of the market, and ignorant of the competition: whereas the Director and Fellows, who did know, were subject to the whims of that governing body.
-Moreover, I came to realize that members of the Council often acted personally and politically in Council meetings, sometimes with prejudice and personal passion.
-This was not the analytical and rational management decision making we were teaching in the Management Centre.
+The Council was made up half of senior Oxford academics, including two college heads, and half of influential company chairmen and business leaders.
+The Council had more members than the teaching staff.
+The Chairman of the Council was Sir Norman Chester, the Warden of Nuffield College.
+The problem was that the board members, both the businessmen and the Oxford academics alike, had no experience of management education, they did not know the subject, they were unaware of the market, and ignorant of the competition: whereas the Director and Fellows, who did know, were subject to the whims of that governing body.

-Governance is not management – the Corporate Policy Group
+Governance is not management

-The Group had no researchers, other than me, but quickly became a network of scholars, company chairmen, CEOs and directors, auditors, lawyers and others interested in the field.
-The main focus of our interest was on board structures and processes, the roles of executive and non-executive directors, the reality of strategy formulation, as well as corporate regulation and accountability.
+The Corporate Policy Group was based at Nuffield College and ran for the five years of my Research Fellowship from 1979 to 1983.
+The Group had no researchers, other than me, but quickly became a network of scholars, company chairmen, CEOs, and directors, auditors, lawyers, and others interested in the field.
+The focus was on board structures and processes, the roles of executive and non-executive directors, the reality of strategy formulation, as well as corporate regulation and accountability.
 Such matters are commonplace today, but then corporate governance codes, compliance reports, and the other paraphernalia of modern corporate governance did not exist.

 On the phrase ‘corporate governance’

 One evening, at dinner at Nuffield high table, a guest sitting opposite asked what I did.
 I said I had just written a book.
-Silly really, because so had everyone else at that table.
+Silly really, because so had nearly everyone else at that table.

 ‘Really, what is it about?’ he asked politely.